francesco-innocenti/Neuro_AI_Papers/README.md

 by Sinz et al. (2019)

-This perspective reviews some important limitations of modern deep networks especially in object recognition, such as poor generalisation, and suggests to focus on inductive biases or constraints inspired by brains at all of Marr's levels to make progress: multi-task training at the computational level, co-training on neural data at the algorithmic level, and mimicking network architecture and at the implementation level.
+This perspective reviews some important limitations of modern deep networks especially in object recognition, such as poor generalisation, and suggests to focus on inductive biases or constraints inspired by brains at all of Marr's levels: multi-task training at the computational level, co-training on neural data at the algorithmic level, and mimicking network architecture and at the implementation level.
 This is in line with the "deep learning framework" (Richards et al., 2019).

 [Direct Fit to Nature: An Evolutionary Perspective on Biological and Artificial Neural Networks](http://www.sciencedirect.com/science/article/pii/S089662731931044X) by Hasson, Nastase & Goldstein (2020)

 The authors of this perspective argue that, similar to evolution by natural selection, artificial and biological neural networks learn over-parametrised models in an iterative, mindless optimisation process they call "direct fit".
-Contrary to traditional statistical views, over-parametrised models do not always overfit and can allow effective generalisation based on interpolation, as opposed to extrapolation, when trained on big real-world data - simply because they'll have sampled most of the parameter space and will therefore unlikely need to extrapolate (like a fish will unlikely need to venture on earth).
-Following the above "deep learning framework", they argue that these models are fundamentally uninterpretable and we should focus on their design components, just like we tend to focus on the ingredients of natural selection.
+Contrary to traditional statistical views, over-parametrised models do not always overfit and can allow effective generalisation based on interpolation, as opposed to extrapolation, when trained on big real-world data - simply because they'll have sampled most of the parameter space and will therefore unlikely need to extrapolate.
+Following the "deep learning framework", they argue that these models are fundamentally uninterpretable and we should focus on their design components, just like we tend to focus on the ingredients of natural selection.

 [If deep learning is the answer, what is the question?](https://www.nature.com/articles/s41583-020-00395-8) by Saxe, Nelli & Summerfield (2021)

-In contrast to many other perspectives including the above, these authors caution against the view that focusing on deep networks in neuroscience means giving up trying to explain neural computation, emphasising that these models should make falsifiable predictions.
+In contrast to many other perspectives, these authors caution against the view that focusing on deep networks in neuroscience means giving up trying to explain neural computation, emphasising that these models should make falsifiable predictions.

 [Biological constraints on neural network models of cognitive function](https://www.nature.com/articles/s41583-021-00473-5)